 Did You Know?

 - There are over 9 million Greek members nationally.

 - 85% of the Fortune 500 executives belong to a fraternity.

 - All of the Apollo 11 Astronauts are Greek.

 - Nationally, 71% of all fraternity and sorority member graduate, while only 50% of non-members graduate.

-- Every U.S. President and Vice President born since the first social fraternity was founded in 1825, except four, have been members of a fraternity.
+- Every U.S. president and vice president, except two in each office, born since the first social fraternity was founded in 1825 have been members of a fraternity.